Icemap/docs/develop/connection-parameters.md

 Explain the meaning of the parameters:

-- `connections`: 得出的连接数大小
-- `core_count`: CPU 核心数
-- `effective_spindle_count`: 直译为 `有效主轴数` ，实际上是说你有多少个硬盘(非 [SSD](https://en.wikipedia.org/wiki/Solid-state_drive))，因为每个旋转的硬盘可以被称为是一个旋转轴。例如，你使用的是一个有 16 个磁盘组成的 [RAID](https://en.wikipedia.org/wiki/RAID) 阵列的服务器，那么 `effective_spindle_count` 应为 16。此处经验公式，实际上是衡量你的服务器可以管理多少 I/O 并发请求，因为 `HDD` 通常只能串行请求。

 - `connections`: Size of connections obtained
 - `core_count`: Number of CPU cores
-- `effective_spindle_count`: It means how many hard drives (not [SSD](https://en.wikipedia.org/wiki/Solid-state_drive)) you have, because each spinning hard disk can be called a spindle.
+- `effective_spindle_count`: It means how many hard drives (not [SSD](https://en.wikipedia.org/wiki/Solid-state_drive)) you have.
+Because each spinning hard disk can be called a spindle.
 For example, if you are using a server with a RAID of 16 disks, the `effective_spindle_count` should be 16.
-The empirical formula here is actually a measure of how many concurrent I/O request your server can manage, because usually `HDD` can only handle one thing at a time
+The empirical formula here is actually a measure of how many concurrent I/O requests your server can manage.
+Because usually, `HDD` can only handle one thing at a time

 In particular, at the bottom of this empirical formula, we also see a statement that: